hdnpt/geartrack/README.md

 When your parcel is in Portugal:
 - Shipping info from Adicional.pt is displayed
+- Shipping info from Expresso24.pt is also displayed.

 ### As a npm package
 - `npm install geartrack --save`